rxdvd/7chan-client/README.md

 - [x] Emoji reactions on single post display in reverse order.
 - [x] Posting a comment doesn't update comment count.
 - [x] Text area can be resized.
+- [x] Line breaks not showing up on posts and comments.

 ## Pitfalls & Discoveries